 Ms. Thomas has been featured on masterclasses with Frederica von Stade, Donna Roll and Darryl Taylor.
 Her upbringing in Albania has widened her interest in non-western music and languages, leading her to participate in masterclasses focused on Chinese and Russian repertoire, and to include a set of Albanian folk songs on her 2013 recital.

-This is Ms. Thomas's 7th year as an educator.
+This is Ms. Thomas's 8th year as an educator.
 Before coming to Martin, she was the choral director at Lucas Middle School in Durham.
-Ms. Thomas's choirs consistently receive Superior ratings at State Adjudications and Festivals, were finalists in WRAL's Mix101.5 Christmas Choir competition, and had 11 students place in the NC MS Honors Chorus this past year.
+Ms. Thomas's choirs consistently receive Superior ratings at State Adjudications and Festivals, and were finalists in WRAL's Mix101.5 Christmas Choir competition.
+Ms. Thomas is a National Board Certified Teacher, and in 2018 had 11 students place in the NC MS Honors Chorus, the most of any middle school in the state.
 In addition to her work in the public school system, Ms. Thomas served as an administrator with the 2018 UNC Music Workshop, as the music director of Kidshine Performing Arts Camp in 2013, and taught with Student U in 2014.

 Ms. Thomas is excited to be in Raleigh directing the choral program at Martin GT Magnet Middle School.
 She looks forward to continuing a strong music program with her students at Martin in the coming years.